 The great thing about college football is that whatever your level, there will be a team that is suited to you whether that is the first XI or third XI; the first XI can consist of players that regularly played for their school but the third XI can consist of players who have only ever played 5-aside or haven't touched a football since the age of 13.
 There is a kick around at the start of the year and you will very quickly find out which team is best suited for you.
 Any member of the college can join the team including post-graduates.

-Another great aspect of college football is the socials that we have once a week, where all members of the club (1st, 2nds, 3rds and social members) gather in the college bar and play games (sometimes football related).
+Another great aspect of college football is the mixed socials that we have once a week, where all members of the club (1st, 2nd, 3rd and women's teams plus social members) gather in the college bar and play games (sometimes football related).
 It's a fun atmosphere that allows you to meet people in your year and the years above (including post-grads) and boosts the team morale.
+There's a really strong football community at Christ's and everyone gets involved, even continuing to have events online during lockdown.
 Drinking alcohol is very much optional and many of our members are non-drinkers."

 Liz, who studies Psychological and Behavioural Sciences at Christ's, plays football for the University.
 You can read more about Liz's experience studying at Christ's in her student profile here.